 Economic measures alone cannot solve the current financial crisis (…)

-Antonio García Allut, graduate of the University of Santiago de Compostela with a PhD in Philosophy (…)
+Antonio García Allut, graduate of the University of Santiago de Compostela with a PhD in Philosophy and Social (…)

 Lecture by Jorge Hernández, Vice-president of Slow Food Aragón (…)

 Lecture by Manuel González de Molina, graduate of Pablo Olavide University in Seville with a PhD in Contemporary (…)